Where to stay in Honduras?

 Types of accommodation in Honduras

 In Honduras, accommodation availability varies quite a bit depending on the region.
-Overall, however, you’ll always find options suited to different travel styles and budgets.
+Overall, though, you’ll always find options suited to different travel styles and budgets.
 Here’s a closer look at the main types of accommodation.

 Guesthouses and small hotels